-Awa Bancha or awabancha from the village of Kamikatsu, Tokushima, is a folk tea, and this micro batch has been made by the Mima family for over a century.
+Awa Bancha or awabancha from the village of Kamikatsu, Tokushima Prefecture, is a regional folk tea, and this micro batch has been made by the Mima family for over a century.
 Michiko and her daughter Yoshimi (see photo) continue their family tradition by producing just 70 kg this year.
 Their activity helps to preserve a centuries old tradition that developed largely independent of Japan's main tea industry centered in Kyoto.

 - Ingredient: Green tea

 - Harvest: Late Summer (New harvest is available from September each year).

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.